 Commercial processing of foods including theory and use of heat exchanges, seperators, freezers, air and vacuum dryers, evaporators, membrane separation, electrodialysis, emulsion formers, extruders, and irradors.
 Physico-chemical changes in osmotic pressure, vapor pressure, pH surface tension, viscosity, emulsification and colloidal dispersion in processed foods will be discussed.
 Processing of waste streams will also be discussed.
 Prereq: CHE 105, CHE 107, CHE 236

-FSC 395 SPECIAL PROBLEMS IN ANIMAL SCIENCE/FOOD SCIENCE 2
+FSC 395 SPECIAL PROBLEMS IN FOOD SCIENCE 2

-Independent study in animal and food sicence under the supervision of a faculty member.
-May be repeated for a maximum of eight credits.
+Independent study in food science under the supervision of a faculty member.
+May be repeated for a maximum of four credits.
 Prereq: Consent of appropriate instructor.
 (Same as ASC 395).